 CBD is a chemical compound found in the cannabis plant.
 Hemp and Marijuana are two variations of this plant, and CBD is present in both, but there tends to be a greater concentration of it in hemp.

-Unlike the chemical compound THC, which is the main psychoactive constituent of the cannabis plant, CBD is non-psychoactive.
+Unlike the chemical compound THC, which is the main psychoactive constituent of the cannabis sativa plant (Marijuana), CBD is non-psychoactive.
 It interacts with many receptors found in the brain and body, known as the endocannabinoid (ECS) system.
 If you’ve never heard of that before, think of it as the body’s master regulatory system.
 The main role of the ECS system it to maintain a stable internal environment despite whatever fluctuations are occurring in our external environment, be it stress or changes in temperature.
 It will perform whatever tasks necessary in order to achieve this goal.
 So, CBD works with the ECS system to promote this state of homeostasis (aka balance) in the body.

 CBD’s therapeutic potential spans the body and mind; reducing inflammation, regulating blood pressure, alleviating chronic pain and having a calming effect which results in lowered anxiety levels and a better sense of focus.
 Studies have even found CBD to help treat disorders associated with the gastrointestinal tract by maintaining a healthy gut function, optimal hunger signaling and gut permeability.